 I love making this Rustic Apple Pear Tart.
-This is the time of year when we see some great apples and pears.
-Not far from where we live there is an apple festival called “Apple Hill” that goes from just after Labor Day to the end of December.
+Fall is the time of year when some great apples and pears start to appear.
+Not far from where we live are sizable apple orchards.
+In the fall, they have an apple festival called “Apple Hill” that starts just after Labor Day ending on December 31st.
 As the name implies, it’s all about apples and the fall harvest.
-That is one of the many reasons I enjoy fall so much.
-There is nothing better in my mind then the wafting of a baking apple pie on a cold and blustery day.
-I do so love this time of the year for that very reason.
-I have a number of recipes that I use for apples and pears.
-One of these recipes is this super easy “Free Form Rustic Apple Pear Tart”.
+That is one of the many reasons I enjoy Fall so much.

 Rustic Apple Pear Tart

-Notes: Brushing the butter on the crust is essential.
+Notes: Brushing butter on the store bought pie dough is essential.
 So don’t miss this step.
-You can make this tart with just apples, pears, or other fresh fruits of your choice.
+If your rolled out pie dough is smaller then 12 inches reduce the amount of filling accordingly.
+Any good baking apple or pear varieties will work.
+Just make sure they’re suited for pies and tarts.
+You can also make this tart with just apples, pears, or other fresh fruits of your choice.
 It works just as well.
-I bake the tart for the shortest time and then add time as needed.
+I’ll often bake the tart for the shortest time, check for doneness and then add time as needed.

 That’s all there is to it.
 It’s such a fun recipe to make at the drop of a hat.
-This apple pear tart is great for guests and fun for kids.
-The aroma of this baking tart alone will make you want to make this over and over again.
+This apple-pear tart is perfect for guests and fun for kids.
+The aroma of this baking tart alone will persuade you to make this over and over again.
 Enjoy.